Aching for Apocalypse

 ...That first year I tried hard to say her name then sat silent.
 Rocks in my mouth.
 So much styrofoam tea.
 Cheap chocolate biscuits wept in my hands.
 I stared and stared at the circle of shoes: other parents’ feet.
 Couldn’t bare to meet their eyes.
 When invited to share I shook and shook.
 Head, hands, everything.
 At night I woke screaming, saltwater burn up my throat...

-Alice Robinson earned a Bachelor of Creative Arts at The University of Melbourne and a PhD in Creative Writing at Victoria University, where she was awarded the Vice Chancellor's Award for Research.
+Alice earned a Bachelor of Creative Arts at The University of Melbourne in 2004 and a PhD in Creative Writing at Victoria University in 2012, where she was awarded the Vice Chancellor's Peak Award for Research and Research Training.